hackclub/hackclub/workshops/weather_app/README.md

 Here are some things which you should consider to improve your knowledge of APIs and make some changes in this project as well.

-- You could add different images/[icons](https://erikflowers.github.io/weather-icons/) depending upon the weather type(sunny, rainy etc).
+- You could add different images / [icons](https://erikflowers.github.io/weather-icons/) depending upon the weather type(sunny, rainy etc).
 The [API](https://openweathermap.org/weather-conditions#Icon-list) itself provides you with the information about displaying the icons.

 - Try to make another card besides the weather card where you could display the map of the city entered.
 (You will get to know about new APIs of Maps)